danielsaban/data-scraping-sofascore/README.md

 Then, it makes sure all the data is safely stored in a Relational Database, ready to be exploited by the user.

-## Data
+## The Data

 For the selected football leagues, all the team names are collected.

-For every team, each player is scraped and a series of information is stored in a database:
+For every team, each player is scraped, and a series of information is stored in a database:

 ```
 1. Name